The Plague of the Zombies: Critical

-It currently holds an 83% approval rating on film review aggregator website Rotten Tomatoes based on 12 reviews.
+It currently holds an 83% approval rating on Rotten Tomatoes, based on 12 reviews.

 Home media

 Shout Factory released a Blu-ray of the film on 15 January 2019 with brand new commentaries from filmmakers Constantine Nasr, Ted Newsom and film historian Steve Haberman.

 In other media

 A novelization of the film was written by John Burke as part of his 1967 book The Second Hammer Horror Film Omnibus.

 The film was adapted into a 13-page comic strip for the October 1977 issue of the magazine House of Hammer (volume 1, # 13, published by Top Sellers Limited).
 It was drawn by Trevor Goring and Brian Bolland from a script by Steve Moore.
 The cover of the issue featured a painting by Brian Lewis of a famous scene from the film.

 In the first season Amazing Stories television show episode "Mirror, Mirror", the cemetery scene film is used to portray a clip of Sam Waterston's character's horror film being shown by Dick Cavett.